- Martina SANDRONI (Chemistry Lab Manager), Science Building 108, +33 4 76 20 70 90

 The main lab facilities are located in the Science Building, with the Chemistry Laboratories on the first floor and the PSCM Laboratories on the second floor.
 In addition, three sample preparation laboratories can be found in the guide halls ILL7 and ILL22.

-The Chemistry facilities on the first floor in the Science Building comprise two sample preparation laboratories, a bio-preparation lab, a laboratory for handling corrosive substances, a balance room, an oven room and a cold room.
+The Chemistry facilities on the first floor of the Science Building comprise two sample preparation laboratories, a bio-preparation lab, a laboratory for handling corrosive substances, a balance room, an oven room and a cold room.

-The sample preparation laboratories are equipped fume cupboards, lab benches, demineralised and ultra-pure water, refrigerators, freezers, and in-house gas lines (nitrogen, argon, compressed air).
-Standard lab equipment such as pH meters, balances, hot plates, stirrers, ultrasonic baths, centrifuges, automatic pipettes and stock of glassware and basic chemicals are provided.
+The sample preparation laboratories are equipped with fume cupboards, lab benches, demineralised and ultra-pure water, refrigerators, freezers, and in-house gas lines (nitrogen, argon, compressed air).
+Standard lab equipment such as pH meters, balances, hot plates, stirrers, ultrasonic baths, centrifuges, automatic pipettes and a stock of glassware and basic chemicals are provided.
 The oven room is equipped with standard ovens, vacuum ovens, a climate chamber and tube furnaces.
 Furthermore, a glovebox with an argon atmosphere and a fume cupboard for handling nano-powders can be found in the ILL Chemistry Laboratories.

 The bio-preparation lab is equipped with a fridge/freezer, demineralised and ultra-pure water, a 2D rocker, a NanoDrop spectrophotometer (with fixed wavelengths), SDS-page equipment, automatic pipettes, a pH meter, a hot plate and a stock of basic glassware.
 Note that samples posing a biological hazard must not be handled in the bio-preparation lab and that there is no equipment for liquid chromatography available.
-In such cases, please get in touch with your local contact or the Chemistry Lab Manager to find out if additional support from the EMBL is needed.
+In such cases, please get in touch with your Local Contact or the Chemistry Lab Manager to find out if additional support from the EMBL is needed.